rana-mc/.github/profile/README.md

 2. Then exec `npm install -g @rana-mc/api && npm install -g @rana-mc/web`
 3. And now exec `ranamc-api start & ranamc-web start &` for starting RanaMC
 4. Super!
 Go to http://localhost:3000/

+**Q: "Permissions denied"?**

+**A:** Well, you can check [this](https://stackoverflow.com/questions/51923277/npm-install-permission-denied-error-using-root-user).
+If you use nvm, do not forget about different path to global node_modules.